bmcsoftware/vscode-ispw/ispw/README.md

 - `Code Pipeline for Git.Assignment Description`: the Code Pipeline for Git assignment description or description pattern to use when a new assignment is created to load tasks.
 There are four pattern variables that can be used in the assignment description and they are `{user}`, `{branch_name}`, `{project_name}`, and `{date}`.
 The values of the variables will be set dynamically when a Code Pipeline for Git command is run.
 - `Code Pipeline for Git.Level`: the Code Pipeline for Git level to use when loading tasks
-- `Code Pipeline for Git.Workbench for Eclipse CLI Installation Path`: the absolute path to the local Workbench for Eclipse CLI installation
+- `Code Pipeline for Git.Workbench CLI Installation Path`: the absolute path to the local Workbench CLI installation
 - `Code Pipeline for Git.YAML Mapping File`: the path to the Code Pipeline for Git configuration yaml file.
 This path may be relative to the workspace folder or absolute.
 If a relative file path is used, the yaml file must exist in the workspace.
 The path must contain the file name of the Code Pipeline configuration mapping file.
-- `Code Pipeline for Git.Products for Web URL`: The URL to access running instance of BMC AMI Products for Web.
+- `Code Pipeline for Git.CES URL`: The URL to access running instance of CES.
-- `Code Pipeline for Git.Security Token`: The BMC AMI Products for Web Personal Access Token generated from its security settings.
+- `Code Pipeline for Git.Security Token`: The CES Personal Access Token generated from its security settings.
 ## Command Descriptions

 ![Code Pipeline for Git commands](media/ISPW-commands.png)